tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="vonn"></a>There Are No Storage Type Distinctions

 It may surprise you to learn that literals are placed in the same field as globals and the call stack.

-Other C compilers place literals in among the executable code instead, a fact that’s especially helpful on [Harvard architecture microcontrollers][harch] with limited RAM.
-We don’t do it that way in CC8 because literals are implemented in terms of the SABR `COMMN` feature, which in turn is how OS/8 FORTRAN II implements `COMMON`.
-These subsystems have no concept of “storage type” as in modern C compilers.
+In addition, this does casue some problems in regard of the size limitations of the user programme.
+Unfortunately, the FORTRAN II / SABR system does allow any initialisation of COMMON storage in field 1.
+So, the literals have to be stored in the user programme page and are then copied into field 1.
+Various pointers to these regions are mainatined by the compiler.

 ### <a id="sover"></a>Stack Overflow